obsidian-tasks-group/obsidian-tasks/docs/advanced/styling.md

 The `>` in the `diff` output above means 'direct child', whereas the space means 'general child'.

-Since Tasks X.Y.Z, the `tasks-backlink` span is now inside another span (`tasks-extras`) and not directly below `plugin-tasks-list-item`.
+Since Tasks 3.0.0, the `tasks-backlink` span is now inside another span (`tasks-extras`) and not directly below `plugin-tasks-list-item`.

-So if you find that any CSS blocks for Tasks stopped working in Tasks X.Y.Z, check for any `>` and change them to spaces.
+So if you find that any CSS blocks for Tasks stopped working in Tasks 3.0.0, check for any `>` and change them to spaces.